corridor/sqlalchemy-history/docs/intro.rst

     sa.orm.configure_mappers()

-After this setup SQLAlchemy-Continuum does the following things:
+After this setup SQLAlchemy-History does the following things:

 1. It creates ArticleHistory model that acts as version history for Article model
 2. Creates TransactionLog and TransactionChanges models for transactional history tracking